bryanjimenez/nmemonica/README.md

 1. `cd ./nmemonica`
 1. `npm install`

+> [!Note]
->Note: [@nmemonica/snservice](https://github.com/bryanjimenez/snservice) (local development service) is installed as a dependency which enables:
+> [@nmemonica/snservice](https://github.com/bryanjimenez/snservice) (local development service) is installed as a dependency which enables:
-Testing and backing up your data locally.
+> - Testing and backing up your data locally.
-Editing your datasets on a desktop and viewing the app on a mobile device.
+> - Editing your datasets on a desktop and viewing the app on a mobile device.
 See [snservice README.md](https://github.com/bryanjimenez/snservice/blob/main/README.md)

 ### Running locally
 1. `npm run service`